-The Audit Committee currently consists of three (3) directors: Messrs.
-Hilton (Chair), Bencuya and Meyers.
+The Audit Committee currently consists of four (4) directors: Messrs.
+Hilton (Chair), Abdi, Bencuya and Meyers.
 The Audit Committee reviews financial reports, the Company's system of internal control over financial reporting and the Company's auditing, accounting and financial processes.
 The Audit Committee's primary duties and responsibilities as described in its charter are to: (i) appoint our independent registered public accounting firm, evaluate our independent registered public accounting firm's qualifications, independence and performance and approve the compensation of our independent registered public accounting firm, (ii) review and discuss with management and our independent registered public accounting firm the Company's audited financial statements and the effectiveness of the Company's internal control over financial reporting; (iii) review and pre-approve any proposed related-party transactions and/or affiliated transactions and (iv) oversee our risk management process.
-The Audit Committee held 9 meetings and did not act by written consent during fiscal year 2012.
-The Board of Directors has determined that Mr. Hilton is an "audit committee financial expert" as defined by Item 407 of SEC Regulation S-K and that each member of the Audit Committee is an "independent director" as currently defined under the Nasdaq listing standards and is "independent" as that term is defined in SEC Rule 10A-3.
+The Audit Committee held eleven (11) meetings and did not act by written consent during fiscal year 2015.
+The Board of Directors has determined that Mr. Hilton is an "audit committee financial expert" as defined by Item 407 of SEC Regulation S-K, that each Audit Committee member has sufficient knowledge in reading and understanding the Company financial statements to serve on the Audit Committee and that each member of the Audit Committee is an "independent director" as currently defined under the NYSE listing standards and is "independent" as that term is defined in SEC Rule 10A-3.